-Making a change: Status quo bias in health decision makingJuly 30th, 2013 in Psychology & Psychiatry /
+Making a change: Status quo bias in health decision makingJuly 30, 2013 in Medicine & Health / Psychology & Psychiatry

 Medical noncompliance—or failure to follow the doctor's orders—is estimated to increase healthcare costs in the US by $100 billion per year.
 Patients sometimes opt not to take medicines, for instance, because the side effects are unbearable or the dosing regimens are too complicated.
 But medical noncompliance may also stem from sheer inertia—the tendency to stay in the current state, even when that state is undesirable.

 In a series of studies, Gaurav Suri and colleagues from Stanford and Tel Aviv Universities tested whether this status-quo bias could result in behavior that is detrimental, and whether such a bias could be lessened with minimal interventions.

 Their results are published in Psychological Science, a journal of the Association for Psychological Science.